AhmedDatori/AhmedDatori/README.md

 # Hi there!
-I'm Ahmed Can 👋
+I'm Ahmed 👋

 I am an **AI Engineering Student** at Bahçeşehir University and a software developer passionate about building scalable, intelligent systems.